apostrophecms/stagecoach2/README.md

 **Step 7.** Create a slack webhook and add it to your configuration as shown above.
 This is how you will receive notice of deployments, including links to monitor deployment progress.

-**Step 8.** For private projects, add a github deployment key in github, and include that in your project's settings as shown above.
+**Step 8.** For private projects, generate an ssh keypair, copy the public key to github as a github deployment key for the project, copy the private key to a file on your server such as `/usr/local/etc/keys/my-project`, set the `ssh-key` option of the project to point to that file path in `/usr/local/etc/stagecoach.conf`, and set the `repo` option to a `git` URL like `git@github.com:myorg/myproject.git` (do not use an HTTPS URL).
 Otherwise `stagecoach2` won't be able to deploy your project.

 **Step 9.** Push any trivial change to your project to verify success.
 Deployment details will appear in the Slack channel associated with the Slack webhook you created.